The Top 10 Worst and Fake Forex Brokers in South Africa have been revealed. We have rated and reviewed the worst Forex Brokers to avoid!

 Our Findings

-You should watch The following easily overlooked warning signs to shield your investment and trading process.
+You should watch the following easily overlooked warning signs to shield your investment and trading process.
 It is always desirable to work with brokers regulated by the government

 2. HQBroker